Saba9372/BTC-ETH-BNB-price-prediction/README.md

 pip install -r requirements.txt
 ```

-(You’ll need to create a requirements.txt later — I can help with that if you don’t have it yet.)

-Prepare Data
+### Prepare Data
-Place the CSV files (e.g., BTC-Total.csv, BTC-Test.csv, BNB-Total.csv, etc.) in the project folder.
-These files are required for the models to run.
+The scripts automatically download the required cryptocurrency data using the yfinance library.
+No manual CSV files are needed.

-Run Models
+### Run Models

 To run ARIMA model for Bitcoin:

 python BTC-ARIMA.py

 ### Run LSTM model for Ethereum
-????

 Similarly, you can run other scripts (BNB-LSTM.py, BNB-ARIMA.py, etc.) depending on the asset and model you want.

-View Results
+### View Results

 Each script will train the model and print evaluation metrics (e.g., MAPE, MSE).